 This is not just a term, but more of a catch-all phrase.
 It is used to describe neonatal puppies that are born healthy but gradually fade and die of uncontrollable and unknown causes.

-Fading puppy syndrome is most common during the first week of life, but may occur up until three weeks of age.
+Fading puppy syndrome is most common during the first week of life, but may occur up until ten weeks of age.

 Is fading puppy syndrome inherited or genetic?

 No, it’s not.
 Newborn puppies, or most mammals, are vulnerable creatures since they are born with incomplete immune systems.
 Since they are born blind and deaf, they rely on their instinct and sense of smell to learn to feed.

 The litter would rely on passive immunity to survive.
 Puppies are not capable of developing resistance to illnesses on their own that they will need an external source to thrive.

 Dogs have their own, natural way to grant passive immunity to their puppies.